patdan10/scout-pandas-assignment/README.md

 Input a files of wind turbine information with missing information.
 Output a file with created information and correct timestamps.

-Built in Python using the Pandas, Datetime, and Pytz modules.
+Built in Python using the Pandas, Datetime, Numpy, and Pytz modules.
 Authored by Patrick Danielson